Student Activities Office Grants

 • Examples of multiple day events include conferences, celebration weeks, etc.

 • All on-campus events must only serve Coca-Cola products.
-Off-campus events funded by Coca-Cola grants must serve Coca-Cola products.
+Off-campus events funded by Coca-Cola grants must only serve Coca-Cola products.
 A list of Coca-Cola products can be found on the Coca-Cola Brand website.
 Alcoholic products are not permitted.

 • Any exceptions must be expressly justified in the Student Activities Office event proposal and is at the discretion of the SAO Grants team and SAO Grants committee.